prisha1118/CF-Contest-Upsolve-Tracker/README.md

-# 📌 Contest Upsolve Tracker
+#  Contest Deck - Codeforces Contest Upsolve Tracker

 A web-based tool that helps competitive programmers explore recent Codeforces contests and track problems they need to upsolve.